GMOD/jbrowse-components/website/docs/tutorials/simple_plugin.md

   // .get can retrieve a given property of an element, data-testid is used for testing with jest and works well cy.get('[data-testid="circular_track_select"]').click() cy.contains('demo_vcf').click()
-  // if any asyncronous calls are made it might be pertinent to .wait cy.wait(2000)
+  // if any asynchronous calls are made it might be pertinent to .wait cy.wait(2000)
-  // we use force: true here to make sure we can click the chord, that's an svg overlayed over many other svg's cy.get('[data-testid="chord-1591034956-148"]').click({ force: true })
+  // we use force: true here to make sure we can click the chord, that's an svg overlaid over many other svg's cy.get('[data-testid="chord-1591034956-148"]').click({ force: true })
   // we can see this text, so we know we've accomplished our goal cy.contains('Care to change the widget byline?')